vodkabears/Vide/README.md

 ## Methods

-Below a complete list of medhods:
+Below a complete list of methods:

 ```js
 // Get instance of the plugin